jay-b-harlow/P2-vscode-extensions/spin2/README.md

   - If section name is following by {comment} then name and comment will be shown in outline
   - For PUB and PRI the method name, parameters and return values are shown

-_Hint:_ Configure the OUTLINE panel to "Sort by Position" to reflect the order in your source code.
+_Hint:_ Configure the OUTLINE panel to "Sort by Position" to reflect the order in your source file.

+## Feature: Code Formatting

+This version of the spin2 extension now supports code formatting for spin2 and pasm2.

+Key features are:

+- Supports configurable tabstops per section as does Propeller Tool.
+- Adds support for single line indent/outdent

 ## Known Issues